Limboid/old_website/index.md

 # Limboid

 > Surpassing state-of-the-art consumer robots.
 A physically and intellectually comparable reflection of humans.
-An independant machine directed by its own general purpose artificial intelligence.
-Prepare to welcome the limboid.
+An independent machine directed by its own general purpose artificial intelligence.
+Meet the Limboid.

 ## Surpassing State-of-the-Art Consumer Robots